 - Oh and we also see planes flying regularly…this certainly fuels your imagination!

-Just sharing some of the amazing shots right from when we look out into the horizon:
+Just sharing some of the amazing shots right from where we look out into the horizon:

 The world had better watch out!